Makita DRC200Z robotic vacuum cleaner review

 Even if your property is 5,000 square feet, a single charge will be more than adequate to vacuum the whole property, albeit with a small intervention from you to move it between floors.

-We’re unsure just how much suction the DRC200Z puts out, but it’s likely to be far superior to vast majority of robotic vacuums on the market.
+We’re unsure just how much suction power the unit puts out, but it’s likely to be far superior to vast majority of robotic vacuums on the market.

 Its 3-stage cleaning system combines two side brushes and a main brush for efficient cleaning.
 The onboard filtration system engineered to capture micro dust particulates.